- Soft, bouncy ride

 Pegasus Trail 3 like clouds underfoot

-We’ll Nike nailed the underfoot comfort with the Peg Trail 3.
+The underfoot comfort of the Peg Trail 3 is supreme.
 It’s just fantastic.
 Honestly, it feels more like a road shoe, than a dense dull trail shoe.

 The full Nike React midsole is plush and soft and bounces down the trail without being overly unstable.